BD20171998/printf/README.md

 # printf
-Made for Holberton By Kyle Campbell & .
+Made for Holberton By Kyle Campbell & Bob Deprizio.